vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       in this way.
 DHCP client is not run.

 `ct wall` [*options*] [*ctid...*]
-  Send message to users logged-in all or the selected containers.
+  Send message to users logged-in in all or the selected containers.

     `-m`, `--message` *msg*
       The message to send to the users.
 The message is read from the standard input if this option is not provided.

-    `-n`, '--hide-banner'
+    `-n`, `--hide-banner`
       Suppress the banner.

 `ct set autostart` [*options*] *ctid*